Bachelor of Arts in English

-The undergraduate major in English emphasizes the writing, reading, critical thinking, and communication skills that are essential to academic and career success.
+The Bachelor of Arts in English emphasizes the writing, reading, critical thinking and communication skills that are essential to academic and career success.
 The major provides students with a sound background in the liberal arts, as well as focused training in the interpretation of literature.

 The program of study includes core courses in American and British literature as well as critical reading and theory.
 The major is also flexible enough to allow students to pursue individual interests in literary study, technical and professional writing, creative writing or language.
 The flexibility is an advantage to students who certify as English majors relatively late in their academic careers and to those who are also candidates for teacher licensure.